 The Gateway Declaration Record must be completed once the line manager and training provider have discussed their views on the progress the apprentice has made.
-The record has been designed to ensure all essential information is captured in a standardised format.
-If there is additional information which the line manager and/or training provider wish to add supplementary space has been provided.
+This record has been designed to ensure all essential information is captured in a standardised format.
+If there is additional information which the line manager and/or training provider wish to add a supplementary space has been provided.

-Completion of this Gateway Declaration Record confirms that the employer and training provider is satisfied the apprentice has fulfilled all requirements to apply for end-point assessment.
+Completion of this Gateway Declaration Record confirms that the employer and training provider are satisfied the apprentice has fulfilled all requirements to apply for end-point assessment.

 All evidence requested must be provided.
-If the Gateway requirements below are not met, the Gateway request will be rejected.
+If the Gateway requirements below are not met, the Gateway request will be rejected by Professional Assessment Ltd (PAL).

-All information received will be processed as per GDPR requirements and as detailed in Professional Assessment Ltd.'s (PAL) Data Protection Policy and Data Privacy Notice.
+All information received will be processed as per GDPR requirements and as detailed in PAL's Data Protection Policy and Data Privacy Notice.